VenuNeosoft/Internet_connectivity_pluggin/README.md

 ## 🚀 Features

 - 🔍 Monitors internet connectivity
-- 📢 Displays a red banner when offline
+- 📢 Displays a red banner when offline with animation
 - 🔁 Retry button integration
-- 🎨 Customizable banner support
+- 🎨 Customizable banner support with animation

 ---